debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

 .. code-block:: console

-   debops service/slapd -l <host> -t role::slapd:slapacl
+   debops run service/slapd -l <host> -t role::slapd:slapacl

 This command will regenerate the script and execute it to check the ACL rules.